 The Wheel of Listening and Reflecting

 Rinpoche teaches constantly throughout the year, wherever he may be.
 When he is in residence in Nepal, he regularly teaches the monks, nuns, and lay practitioners.
 He also maintains an intensive travel and teaching schedule in Asia, North and South America, and Europe.
-Rinpoche engages in public teachings , lectures at universities, and also at dharma centers throughout the world.
+Rinpoche engages in public teachings,university lectures and dharma center programs throughout the world.

-Rinpoche’s teachings are direct, lively, and practical with a strong emphasis on the view of emptiness, the heart of the Buddha’s teachings, and the development of the recognition of uncontrived non-conceptual meditation.
+Rinpoche’s teachings are direct, lively, and practical with a strong emphasis on the view of emptiness, the heart of the Buddha’s teachings.
+He works with students to help them reach the progressive recognition of the uncontrived non-conceptual meditation.
 In all of Rinpoche’s teachings, he emphasizes the combination and balance of meditation, mind training, and Vajrayāna practice based upon a precise understanding of the view.